templecloud/website/README.md

 ## General File Organization

 The content for all the lessons is stored under `website/lessons`.
 Directories under this particular directory represent broad categories.
 Then in each broad category, you will find the lessons organized in separate folders.
 Example: `lessons/3d-basic-rendering/introduction-to-ray-tracing/` is the path to the introduction-to-ray-tracing lesson.
 Inside that folder, you will find the chapters stored as Markdown files.
 The order of the lesson is defined in the `info.txt` file that is stored in the same directory.
 This is also where the lesson title is defined.
-Generally please do not edit the name of the Markdown files, not change the content of an `info.txt` file.
+Generally please do not edit the name of the Markdown files, and do not change the content of an `info.txt` file (note that these will be replaced by json files soon).
 Only change the content of an MD file if you want to.

 ## Pushing Changes